 Once you find the ants do you know how to apply the right ant control materials according to label directions to achieve the desired results?
 What type of surface are you treating?
 How will the material adhere to and interact with the treated surface?
 Will the product leave a stain?
 Is this the best product available?
 Anyone can apply an insecticide but can you solve the problem?
 Sherlock Holmes was a problem solver and in a similar manner Pest Control Professionals are problem solvers for your pest dilemmas.
 Pest Control is so much more than applying pesticides.

-In fact applying products to control ants and other pests is only one facet of IPM, otherwise known as Integrated Pest Management.
+In fact applying products to control ants and other pests is only one facet of Integrated Pest Management, otherwise known as IPM.
 IPM uses pest monitoring and includes physical, mechanical, biological, cultural, and chemical programs to keep pest populations at a tolerable level.
-This approach is standard in the Pest Control industry and Pennsylvania licensed technicians are trained to comprehend and implement these skills.
+This approach is standard in the Pest Control industry.
+In Pennsylvania, licensed technicians are trained to comprehend and implement these skills.

 Successful detective work and successful ant control requires a commitment to not give up.
 Do you know how to monitor and assess how your ant control measures are working?
 Will you remember to keep “on top of” your ant elimination crusade as life gets busy?
 Will you be tenacious enough to not give up?

 In light of all of this information, should you attempt ant control yourself or contact a Pest Control Professional?
 The answer is “elementary my dear Watson”.
-Your local trained, licensed and professional pest control technician is knowledgeable, skilled, experienced, and committed to the task.
+Your local trained, licensed and professional pest control technicians are knowledgeable, skilled, experienced.
+They are committed to the task of keeping your home or business pest free.
 Case closed.